Offices in IL, FL, & MI

 The hair relaxer market is a booming industry.
 The market is estimated to see a compound annual growth rate (CAGR) of 4.27% over the next five years.
 While much of this can be attributed to the COVID-19 pandemic as salons closed and home grooming became the norm.
 The major players named in lawsuits include:

-The Black Women’s Health Study reported that 95% of women reported past or current use of hair relaxers on a consistent basis.
+The Black Women’s Health Study reported that 95% of women reported past or current use of hair relaxers consistently.
 While this is inconclusive, the study suggests that while demographics may play a role, frequency of use is a far more accurate risk factor for uterine cancer diagnosis.
 It is believed that Black women use the products more frequently and start using them much younger than other ethnicities.

 Regardless of racial makeup, women who use hair relaxers are at risk and susceptible to uterine or ovarian cancer or endometriosis.
 The treatment varies, as does the mortality rate.
 The sacrifices are not worth the risk, especially when companies refuse to take responsibility and deny the presence of harmful aftereffects.